yanalunaterra/nanoid-c/README.md

 - static inline function `int *nanoidgen(char *buffer, size_t length)`

-  Fills the buffer with a Nano ID of the specified length up to 256.
+  Fills the buffer with a Nano ID of the specified length up to `GETENTROPY_MAX` (256).

   Returns the return value of [`getentropy(3)`][].